arthursw/wetlands/docs/getting_started.md

 #### 1. Initialize the Environment Manager

-We start by initializing the `EnvironmentManager`.
+We start by initializing the [EnvironmentManager][cema.environment_manager.EnvironmentManager].
 We provide a path (`"micromamba/"`) where Cema should look for an existing Micromamba installation or where it should download and set up a new one if it's not found.

 ```python
 from cema.environment_manager import EnvironmentManager